deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 such as lack of [sum types](https://github.com/golang/go/issues/19412) and generics support (lucky, [generics support seems to be on its way](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md)).
 One of these limitations I have come across is not [having any built-in constructor support](https://twitter.com/tourismgeek/status/1074325233220374528).

-I came across this limitation before using Golang in an anger and I was anticipating this to be a bit of a limitation.
+I came across this limitation before using Go in an anger and I was anticipating this to be a bit of a limitation.
 At the same time, I was also being open-minded.
 After seeing a few of the problems that lack of constructors caused while getting some experience under my belt with Go, I am keen to document what I the solution that worked for the codebase I work on, and what the advantages of that solution are.